vmware/versatile-data-kit/examples/ingest-and-anonymize-plugin/jobs/ingest-currency-exchange-rate/README.md

 247/C/NBP/2011  2011-12-22       4.4015  4.4905
 ```

-Later we can install the plugin Go to [../plugins/vdk-poc-anonymize](../../plugins/vdk-poc-anonymize) for more info
+Later, we can install the plugin.
+Go to [../plugins/vdk-poc-anonymize](../../plugins/vdk-poc-anonymize) for more info
 ```
 pip install ../plugins/vdk-poc-anonymize
 ```